 The Recycling Antibody® is engineered so that a single antibody molecule can bind to an antigen multiple times.
 Binding to the neonatal Fc receptor (FcRn) after being taken up by vascular endothelial cells or other cells contributes to a long half-life for an antibody in plasma compared with other proteins by recycling the antibody back to plasma.
 However, when a conventional antibody binds to a membrane-bound antigen such as a cytokine receptor, the antibody-antigen complex is transferred to lysosome and degraded by protease.
 In the case of a soluble antigen such as a cytokine ligand, the antigen bound to the antibody is recycled back to plasma by FcRn as an antibody-antigen complex.
-Since antigens would be degraded by lysosome in the absence of the antibody, the antibody would accumulate the antigens in plasma, requiring administration of a large amount of antibodies for long-term blockade of the antigen function.
+Since antigens that should be degraded by lysosomes accumulate in plasma, it is necessary to administer a large amount of antibodies for long-term blockade of the antigen function.

 Conversely, the Recycling Antibody® has been engineered to dissociate from an antigen in acidic conditions within the cell.
 Since the antibody bound to a membrane-bound antigen dissociates from the antigen in a pH-dependent manner, a dissociated antibody would be recycled by FcRn while the antigen is transferred to lysosome and degraded, enabling the antibody to bind to other antigens repeatedly in plasma and reducing the antibody clearance.